Diehls Covered Bridge

 The Diehls Covered Bridge, also known as Turner's Bridge, is a historic wooden covered bridge located at Harrison Township in Bedford County, Pennsylvania.
 It is a 88.3 ft, Burr Truss bridge with a shallow gable roof, constructed in 1892.
 It crosses the Raystown Branch Juniata River.
 It is one of 15 historic covered bridges in Bedford County.

 It was listed on the National Register of Historic Places in 1980.

-Popular Culture
+Popular culture

-Diehl's Bridge is featured in the opening scenes of the anthology Television series that was created by George Romero, Tales From The Darkside.
+Diehl's Bridge is featured in the opening scenes of the anthology television series that was created by George A. Romero, Tales from the Darkside.